modelfront/multilingual-nlp/README.md

 for **back-translation**.

 ##### Rules-based
 Using rules or dictionaries
 For e.g. Alemannic:German

 ##### Similar languages
-Like German and French
+Using existing systems that support languages like German and French
 For e.g. Alemannic:English
+Can also bridge to German